Preformed Line Products (NASDAQ:PLPC) Announces $0.20 Quarterly Dividend

-Preformed Line Products (NASDAQ:PLPC) announced a quarterly dividend on Monday, June 22nd, Wall Street Journal reports.
-Shareholders of record on Wednesday, July 1st will be given a dividend of 0.20 per share by the technology company on Monday, July 20th.
+Preformed Line Products (NASDAQ:PLPC) declared a quarterly dividend on Monday, June 22nd, Wall Street Journal reports.
+Shareholders of record on Wednesday, July 1st will be paid a dividend of 0.20 per share by the technology company on Monday, July 20th.
 This represents a $0.80 dividend on an annualized basis and a yield of 1.69%.
-The ex-dividend date of this dividend is Tuesday, June 30th.
+The ex-dividend date is Tuesday, June 30th.

 Preformed Line Products has raised its dividend by an average of 33.3% annually over the last three years.

-Separately, TheStreet upgraded shares of Preformed Line Products from a “c” rating to a “b-” rating in a research report on Thursday, June 4th.
+In related news, CFO Andrew S. Klaus acquired 4,000 shares of the business’s stock in a transaction on Thursday, May 7th.
+The shares were bought at an average cost of $49.00 per share, with a total value of $196,000.00.
+36.30% of the stock is owned by company insiders.

-In other news, CFO Andrew S. Klaus bought 4,000 shares of the company’s stock in a transaction dated Thursday, May 7th.
-The stock was bought at an average cost of $49.00 per share, for a total transaction of $196,000.00.
-36.30% of the stock is currently owned by insiders.
+Separately, TheStreet upgraded Preformed Line Products from a “c” rating to a “b-” rating in a report on Thursday, June 4th.

 About Preformed Line Products